 Limit orders or market swaps?
 Meme coins tend to be volatile, so you will want to decide whether to trade instantly using a token swap, or to set a limit order and wait for the price to reach a level that suits you.
 Matcha offers both for free!

 What network is the token on?
 Meme coins are most common on L2 chains and Solana, but can also be on different networks.
-Matcha supports 9 networks so you can find most tokens in one place.
+Matcha supports 7 million tokens across 7 networks so you can find every token in one place.

 Do you have enough gas to trade?
 If the token you want is on a network you haven’t used before, you may need a native gas token to trade.
 Use a cross chain swap to top up, or swap without gas using Matcha Auto.